iponnam/kubernetes_prod/Documentation/04-Application-Environmment.md

 " | kubectl apply -f -
 ```

-## Kubernetes Service Creation to route the traffic to the container based on the selector
+## Kubernetes Service

+ A Sevice will be created to route the traffic to the container based on the selector

 ```
 echo "